schlotg/viage-shopping-list/README.md

 ## Tutorial

 ### Installation
 The first thing we need to do is install the Viage CLI.
 This assumes that you have Node 10.x or newer installed.
-If not go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install it.
+If not, go to
+[https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install it.

 From a command prompt or terminal type: